 ILSAAP was created to provide services to state's attorneys including appellate cases, certain drug-related cases and special prosecutions.
 (725 ILCS 210) The entity's Board of Governors is comprised of nine state's attorneys from around the state.
 At the time of this publication, a photo of Bianchi standing with ILSAAP executive staff and members of the Board of Governors is in rotation on the home page of the entity's website.

-McHenry County is currently represented by ILSAAP in oversight and objections of bills submitted by outside special prosecutors in the same cases McGraw presides. resolution passed by the McHenry County Board in January reads that the county pays ILSAAP $30,000 annually for services to the office of the state's attorney.
+McHenry County is currently represented by ILSAAP in oversight and objections of bills submitted by outside special prosecutors in the same cases McGraw presides.
+A resolution passed by the McHenry County Board in January reads that the county pays ILSAAP $30,000 annually for services to the office of the state's attorney.

-ILSAAP (listed under Agency 295) correlate with dates of training seminars for assistant state's attorneys where McGraw's name appears.
+Vouchers and invoices of ILSAAP (listed under Agency 295) correlate with dates of training seminars for assistant state's attorneys where McGraw's name appears.
 Notations of "instructors fee" are found in documents for a dozen seminars; reimbursement of expenses is never mentioned.

 The most recent payment to McGraw was $3,125 for services from Oct.
 25 - 29, 2010, the same dates of ILSAAP's "Basic Trial Advocacy Program" held in Springfield.
 The course schedule of this training seminar, found on ILSAAP's website, shows that McGraw was part of a three-person panel discussion on pre-trial motions with David O'Connor of Orland Park on Oct.
 25th -- three days after McGraw's first hearing involving Bianchi.